 We are rapidly expanding our graduate research facilities.
 We have two newly constructed research laboratories.
 Our bioengineering research laboratory is housed in a building that opened in 2009.
 It houses graduate students working on cell preservation, thermal therapy, cell-material interactions and bio-active bandages.
 The resources in this laboratory include fluorescent microscopy, laser confocal microscopy, mammalian and bacterial cell culture suites, atomic force microscopy, cryogenic equipment and a small animal facility.

 Our second research laboratory was created by renovation of storage space in 2004.
 This laboratory houses research in turbulent fluid dynamics, advanced nano-materials and fracture mechanics.
 Resources in this lab include laser particle velocimetry, an environmental test chamber, an optics lab and a materials testing suite.

-Our graduate students are also involved in research at the Advanced Technology and Manufacturing Center and at the Center for Marine Science and Technology.
+Our graduate students are also involved in research at the Center for Innovation & Entrepreneurship (formerly ATMC) and at the Center for Marine Science and Technology.

 Additional facilities & resources

 - Computer-Aided Engineering Lab